freedomtan/glDelegateBench/README.md

 ## Update Oct 31, 2019.
 Nightly aar binaries are with ruy and OpenCL backend
+## Update Dec 8, 2019, Dec for Pixel 3a came with DSP and GPU NNAPI 1.2 driver, so we can have NNAPI numbers on Pixel 3a
 ### on Pixel 2 (w/ libOpenCL-pixel.so from Pixel 3), I got

 |model name|CPU 1 thread (ms)|CPU 4 threads (ms) |GPU OpenCL (ms)|GPU GL Compute Shader (ms)|